RajBehere0190/Continuous-Integration-using-AWS/README.md

 - Give Application name.
 - Choose Compute Platform as per relevance as I chose EC2-on premise.

+**Configuring EC2 Instance**

+- Create an EC2 Instance.
+- Host that instance on terminal.
+- Install CodeDeploy Agent on it by running following commands.

 **Create an AWS CodePipeline**

 - Go to the AWS Management Console and navigate to the AWS CodePipeline service.